Our Blog | The Intern Group | Internship Tips & Advice

 8. Follow your passion

 Hopefully, you’re already interested in your internship subject – since you chose it to begin with.
 Try to find what specifically, within the career field, interests you the most.
-Volunteer to take on projects that motivate you.
+Volunteer to take on projects that motivate you and your passionate about.
 You’ll be more likely to work harder and do a better job because you find the subject interesting – it’s not just a job anymore, it’s a passion.

-Evaluating the internship experience is important so you can really appreciate everything that you learned.
+Evaluating the internship experience is important so you can appreciate everything you've learned.
 Realizing how you contributed to the team and grew as a professional is also crucial for when you’re filling out job applications and interviewing.
 Talking about your internship abroad isn’t enough – you have to talk about what you learned and how that has prepared you for a full-time position.
+Make a list of all the various tasks you're carrying out throughout your internship.
+While this may seem excessive, later on, you could struggle to remember everything.
+You can then think about all the skills these tasks have helped you develop.
+This will make your resume stand out to future employers.
+While people will recognize the benefits of an international internship, by clearly explaining them you can demonstrate your strengths.

 If you’re yet to secure your internship abroad, apply today for an internship in London, New York, Hong Kong, Spain, Australia or Latin America!